NBA 2024-25 Championship Winner Betting Preview – Odds, Tips & Predictions

 What brings them here?
 Giannis Antetokounmpo has kept the Bucks somewhat relevant for years and any team with both he and Lillard has plenty of potential, though they are not performing at nearly a championship level so far this season.

 What could hold them back?
 Maybe they just aren’t that good?
-The Bucks have plenty of talent, but so far this season they are thoroughly average at both ends of the floor.
+The Bucks have top-end talent, but so far this season they are thoroughly average at both ends of the floor.

 Our Prediction